Muhammadatef/Click-Streaming-Data-Pipeline/README.md

-# ClickStreaming-Pipeline-
+# ClickStreaming-Pipeline
-# Streaming Data Platform
+## Streaming Data Platform

 This project implements a comprehensive data processing pipeline for handling streaming data.
 It demonstrates how to ingest, validate, enrich, and store streaming events using Kafka, Minio, and Spark Streaming.